kimchitsigai/Articles-and-Tutorials/users_jailkit_chroot.md

 	sudo cat tail /var/log/auth.log

-If successful, you now have a fully-functioning bash shell, but inside the `chroot` jail.
+If successful, your user now has a fully-functioning bash shell, but inside the `chroot` jail.
 Feel free to move around the `chroot` environment.
-Notice that the root of the jailed-environment appears to be the normal <code>/</code>, even though it is <code>/chroot</code> on the actually filesystem.
+Notice that the root of the jailed-environment appears to be the normal <code>/</code>, even though it is <code>/chroot</code> on the actual filesystem.

 ## Maintenance

-Refer to the Jailkit [website](http://olivier.sessink.nl/jailkit/jk_update.8.html) to learn about using the <code>jk_update</code> utility to update and cleanup a `chroot` jail according to changes on the real system.
+Refer to the Jailkit [website](http://olivier.sessink.nl/jailkit/jk_update.8.html) to learn about using the <code>jk_update</code> utility to update and cleanup a `chroot` jail according to changes, e.g. program software updates, on the main filesystem.

 ## Security Considerations

 >A badly configured jail is a security risk! -The Jailkit Team.

-**It is important to note that a `chroot` jail can be easily escaped if the user is able to elevate to the root level.** Thus, it is very important to prevent the user from doing so.
+**It is important to note that a `chroot` jail can be easily escaped if the user is able to elevate to the root level of the main filesystem.** Thus, it is very important to prevent the user from doing so.

 #### No directory inside a `chroot` jail, except for a user's home or <code>/tmp</code>, directories should be writable by the user.
 Otherwise, the user can bypass security checks and gain root privileges.